JSponaugle/flatearthcoin/doc/gitian-building.md

     the exact distribution terms for each program are described in the individual files in /usr/share/doc/*/copyright.

-    Debian GNU/Linux comes with FLATOLUTELY NO WARRANTY, to the extent permitted by applicable law.
+    Debian GNU/Linux comes with FLATEARTHLY NO WARRANTY, to the extent permitted by applicable law.
     root@debian:~#